milos85vasic/Slack-Notifier/README.md

 # Slack Notifier

-Send messages to choose channels.
+Send messages to choosen channels.
 Used mainly as tool for reporting.

 ## How to use